lr508/lr508.github.io/tennis.md

 # WTA Tennis Match Prediction

 This was my first foray into the realm of machine-learning without any chemistry involved.
 I was inspired to do this during the 2023 US Open.
-I knew very little about Python-based machine learning at that point, so it's all quite messy, and I definitely didn't pick an easy dataset to start with.
-However, this project taught me lots of useful things about cleaning and processing data to allow it to be used to train a model.
-I have since added more recent matches and code to test a recent installation of keras, using a Pytorch backend.
+I knew very little about Python-based machine learning at that point, so it's all quite messy and there is little parameter testing.
+I also definitely didn't pick an easy dataset to start with, but this project taught me lots of useful things about cleaning and processing data to allow it to be used to train a model.
+The bottom section contains a recent edition where I added more recent matches and code to test a recent installation of keras, using a Pytorch backend.

 ---